parthkumbhar26/-Wi-Fi-Controlled-Trash-Collecting-Machine/README.md

 | Right motor IN2 | D6 | 12 | IN4 (L298N #1) |
 | ENA / ENB | — | — | Keep jumpers ON |
 | GND | GND | — | Common GND across NodeMCU + L298N + Battery |

+---

+## ▶️ Controls
+- **Forward** → Moves the vehicle ahead.
+- **Backward** → Moves the vehicle back.
+- **Left** → Turns left.
+- **Right** → Turns right.

+---

+## ⚡ How It Works
+1. Connect Arduino to ESP8266 WiFi module.
+2. Upload the code from `/code/trash_collector.ino`.
+3. Power the circuit with battery supply.
+4. Connect your phone/laptop to the same WiFi network.
+5. Open the IP shown in Serial Monitor → Control the robot.